 The design of these systems shall meet PSE's standards for voltage flicker and harmonics and will be served by PSE at a standard service voltage (see Chapter 1, Table 1).

-What to submit when applying for interconnection
+How to apply for interconnection

-Customers must submit a signed Interconnection Application (including system diagram) using PowerClerk, our online application portal at psenetmetering.powerclerk.com.
+Customers must submit a signed Interconnection Application (including system diagram) using PowerClerk, our online application portal.